 Travel Tip 14: Accommodation: There are a lot of cheap accommodation throughout the country.
 You’ll usually get breakfast with your room too.
 Private rooms with your own bathroom start at $10 USD per night.
 Add $5 if you want air conditioning.

 Typical Costs in Sri Lanka

 Overall, I would say you couldn’t need more than a budget of $30 – 40 USD per day.
 The country is very cheap, especially if you stick to delicious local or Indian cuisine (the food is so cheap there’s no reason to grocery shop and cook your own meals), avoid the overpriced Western style restaurants (local food tastes much better anyways), travel second class and on buses, and don’t go crazy with the accommodation.
 Ever though I was on a budget, I didn’t go as low as I could (dorms every night, only Sri Lankan food, minimal activities, etc) and still found it was hard to break the bank.
 The expensive days in which I took a tour or decided to try some fancy restaurant were balanced out on the other days I didn’t.

-Here is a list of prices to help you get an idea of costs:
+Here is a list of prices to help you get an idea of costs in Sri Lanka: